 Social Security's listing for juvenile diabetes applies to either Type 1 or Type 2 diabetes mellitus, but it only applies to children under six years old.
 For children under six years old to qualify for SSI disability under the listing, they must simply require daily insulin.

-After age six (and for children under age six who don’t need daily insulin), Social Security will look at whether the child’s medical condition is “functionally equivalent” to that in the listing.
-If the child’s treatment needs amount to the same type of adult medical supervision required by daily insulin, Social Security will consider the child’s condition just as severe as that in the listing, and will approve benefits.
+After age six (and for children under age six who don't need daily insulin), Social Security will look at whether the child's medical condition can be considered as severe as that discussed in the listing.
+In other words, if the child's treatment needs amount to the same type of adult medical supervision required by daily insulin, Social Security will consider the child's condition just as severe as that in the listing, and will approve benefits.

 It's important to keep records of your child's daily blood glucose levels and how often your child becomes hypoglycemic, both in school and out of school, as well as how many days of school your child misses due to illness, treatment needs, or hospitalizations.

-The SSI payment can be used to pay for the child’s medical treatment, any medical copays or uncovered costs of daily insulin injections, and healthy food for the child.
-Some families have also racked up debts due to medical bills for doctors’ visits or insulin delivery pumps, or other costs that weren’t covered by insurance.
-SSI can be used to pay off these debts or just to help pay the family rent or mortgage if the mother or father is taking time off work to supervise the child’s diabetes.
-You may want to read Nolo’s article on the types of supports that a child’s SSI can pay for.
+The SSI payment can be used to pay for the child's medical treatment, any medical copays or uncovered costs of daily insulin injections, and healthy food for the child.
+Some families have also racked up debts due to medical bills for doctors' visits or insulin delivery pumps, or other costs that were not covered by insurance.
+SSI can be used to pay off these debts or just to help pay the family rent or mortgage if the mother or father is taking time off work to supervise the child's diabetes.
+For more information, you may want to read Nolo's article on the types of supports that a child's SSI can pay for.